onfido/onfido-sdk-ui/CONTRIBUTING.md

 ### Accessibility
 The Onfido SDK team values accessibility.
 Please make sure that your code is accessible by following the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) and by adding [automated accessibility tests](test/utils/accessibility.js) for any new screen.

-### Private environment variables

-In order to run the Web SDK demo app or to run development scripts locally as an internal contributor you will need the following environment variables:
-- `$LOKALISE_TOKEN`
-- `$LOKILISE_PROJECT_ID`
-- `$SDK_TOKEN_FACTORY_SECRET`

-Please speak to a member of the Onfido SDK team to obtain them.

 ### Releases